sagemathinc/cocalc-doc/source/terminal.rst

 .. image:: img/terminals4.png
     :width: 100%

-The **CoCalc Linux Terminal** let's you run programs online in a Linux environment.
+The **CoCalc Linux Terminal** lets you run programs online in a Linux environment.
 Everything runs remotely inside :doc:`a project <./project>`, the ongoing terminal session is synchronized with your collaborators, and all your files are backed up.